trenskow/TrAnimate/README.md

 ## Setting up TrAnimate

+### By Copying Source Files

 There are two ways of incorporating TrAnimate into your project.
 First is to copy all sources into your current project and include the headers by adding the following.

     #inport "TrAnimate.h"

-### Using Git
+### As a Framework or Module Using Git

-Alternatively you can use git's submodule feature and the subproject feature of Xcode to incorporate TrAnimate into your project.
+Alternatively you can use git's submodule feature and the subproject feature of Xcode to incorporate TrAnimate into your project - givin' it uses git.
 This also gives you the benefit of being able to update TrAnimate whenever the master branch is updated.
 A simple pull gives you the latest and greatest features from the TrAnimate repository.

 #### Adding a submodule and subproject to your project

-1. Open a terminal and go to the root of your project Xcode project, and type the following.
+Open a terminal and go to the root of your Xcode project and type the following.

-   - `git submodule add https://github.com/trenskow/TrAnimate.git TrAnimate`
+    git submodule add https://github.com/trenskow/TrAnimate.git TrAnimate`.

-   - This will add TrAnimate as a subproject and download all sources from Github.
+This will add TrAnimate as a subproject and download all sources from Github.

-2. Drag the TrAnimate.xcodeproject (which is now in the subfolder TrAnimate of your project) into your project source tree in Xcode.
+Next drag the TrAnimate.xcodeproject (which is now in the subfolder TrAnimate of your project) into your project source tree in Xcode.

+##### Add as a Module (iOS 8)

+Simply add it as a module to your sources by importing the module in your sources.

+    @import TrAnimate

+##### Add as a Statically Linked Framework (iOS 7 and below)

-3. Go to the application settings in Xcode
+- Go to the application settings in Xcode
    - Choose the "Build Phases" tab.
-      - Add TrAnimate to your "Target Dependencies" and add libTrAnimate.a to your linked binaries.
+      - Add `TrAnimate Static` to your "Target Dependencies" and add `libTrAnimate Static.a` to your linked binaries.
    - Choose the "Build Settings" tab.
      - Add the following to your "Header Search Paths".
        - `$(SRCROOT)/TrAnimate`

-Now you are setup for using TrAnimate.
+Now import the umbrella header in your sources when you need TrAnimate.

-Whenever you need TrAnimate simple import the headers like this.

     #import <TrAnimate/TrAnimate.h>